Beyond real blow-up: Masuda detours and complex holonomy: Comments

-Real one-step \emph{discretizations} of nonconstant real homoclinic orbits $\mathbf{x}\,{:}\ \mathbf{e}_0\leadsto \mathbf{e}_0$ to ODEs \eqref{ODEF}, alias saddle-loops, mandate yet another excursion to complex time.
-Yes, first-order explicit Euler already qualifies.
-Once known as ``spurious solutions'', they defy real treatment by Melnikov functions.
+In ODEs \eqref{ODEF}, real one-step \emph{discretizations} of nonconstant real homoclinic orbits $\mathbf{x}\,{:}\ \mathbf{e}\leadsto \mathbf{e}$\,, alias saddle-loops, mandate yet another excursion to complex time.
+Yes, first-order explicit Euler discretization already qualifies.
+Once advertised as ``spurious solutions'', they defy real treatment by Melnikov functions.
 Indeed their separatrix splitting is exponentially small, beyond finite order, in the discretization step $\eps$.
-In the guise of rapid forcing with period $\eps$, Poincaré had famously fallen into that trap in his flawed -- but accepted -- original submission for the Swedish King Oscar Prize.
+In the guise of rapid forcing with period $\eps$, great Poincaré had famously fallen into that trap in his flawed -- but accepted -- original submission for the Swedish King Oscar Prize.
 First exponential smallness estimates go back to the adiabatic elimination method of exponential averaging by Neishtadt \cite{Neishtadt, ArnoldEnc}.
-For very fine asymptotic expansions, based on complex poles $t=T$ of $\mathbf{x}(t)$ and solving the Poincaré difficulty, in passing, see work by Lazutkin and Gelfreich \cite{Gelfreich01, Gelfreich02}, and their references: yet another body of work which has hardly been celebrated enough.
-In \cite{FiedlerScheurle} we have contributed upper exponential estimates of order $\exp(-c/\eps)$ for this real discretization effect, under the assumption that the homoclinic orbit $\mathbf{x}(t)$ remains analytic in a strip $|\Im\,t|\leq c$ of complex time $t$.
-In Gevrey spaces of high spatial regularity, these results have been extended to suitable PDEs \cite{MatthiesDiss,Matthieshom,Matthiesback,Matthiesell,MatthiesScheel}.
-For numerically oriented PDE applications in terms of \emph{backward error analysis}, see for example \cite{OliverWulff, WulffOliver} and their references.
+For very fine asymptotic expansions, which are based on complex poles $t=T\not\in\R$ of $\mathbf{x}(t)$ and resolved the Poincaré difficulty after a century, in passing, see work by Lazutkin and Gelfreich \cite{Gelfreich01, Gelfreich02} and their references.
+This is yet another body of work which has hardly been celebrated enough.
+In \cite{FiedlerScheurle} we have contributed upper exponential estimates of order $\exp(-c/\eps)$ for this real discretization effect of ``invisible'' chaos, under the assumption that the homoclinic orbit $\mathbf{x}(t)$ remains analytic in a strip $|\Im\,t|\leq c$ of complex time $t$.
+In Gevrey spaces of high spatial regularity, these results have been extended to suitable classes of PDEs \cite{MatthiesDiss,Matthieshom,Matthiesell,MatthiesScheel}.
+For numerically oriented PDE applications in terms of \emph{backward error analysis}, see for example \cite{Matthiesback,OliverWulff, WulffOliver} and their references.

-In \cite{FiedlerClaudia}, we have raised a \emph{1,000\;\euro\ prize question} concerning the existence of complex entire homoclinic loops $\mathbf{x}$ for entire vector fields $\mathbf{F}$, in several complex dimensions.
-See sections 1.8 and 7 there, for further discussion, including some classical results and the relevance of this question for elusive super-exponentially small separatrix splittings under time-periodic forcing or time-discretization.
-The question remains open.
+In \cite{FiedlerClaudia}, we have raised a 1,000\;\euro\ \emph{prize question} concerning the existence of complex entire homoclinic loops $\mathbf{x}$ for entire vector fields $\mathbf{F}$, in several complex dimensions.
+See sections 1.8 and 7 there, for further discussion.
+A positive answer would establish elusive super-exponentially small separatrix splittings under rapidly time-periodic forcing or time-discretization.
+As so many issues of differential equations in the complex domain, the question remains open.